Yokto13/Yokto13/README.md

 ### Other

-Recently, I've became interested in CSP and Picat.
-[Here](https://github.com/Yokto13/picat-learning) are solutions to some practice problems.
+Recently, I've became interested in constrained programming.
+[Here](https://github.com/Yokto13/picat-learning) are solutions to some practice problems in Picat language.

 [Implementation](https://github.com/Yokto13/Strom.jl) of common decision tree algorithms in Julia.